Texas U.S. House District 7 (CC)

 AND:

-Now, I know that the problems this country faces are challenging, but we can do better, our children, deserve better.
+We can do better, our children deserve better.
 We are leaving them a mess.
 It will take 15 or more years to turn this around - we should start ASAP.

 My name is C. Vince Couch.
-I am married, have a 16 year old daughter and have been a high school physics teacher since 2013 at a local high school in Bellaire, Texas.
+I have lived in Bellaire since 1998, I am married, have a 16 year old daughter and have been a high school physics teacher since 2013 at a local high school in Bellaire, Texas (St. Thomas Episcopal).
 Prior to being a physics teacher I held positions in applied mathematics in industry (quantitative finance, logistics, and other).
 I have degrees in math (M.S.), physics (B.S.), business (BBA) and finance (CFA).
+What is the most important thing about me you should know is a love for my country and how it was founded and how many have given up their lives for our freedom.
+I have spent quite a bit of time and money helping my country including the creation of 2 website to assist Americans in making an informed vote.
+My website www.myvoterscore.com is still available, again helping Americans get more informed before they vote.
+With the exception of a little help from family and a couple of students who have offered to collect signatures after May 28, I am the only person working on trying to get me elected to Congress.

 The Plan

 I as a single Congressman have little chance of making the significant changes in government that are needed.
 So, here is the plan.
 I prove that an independent can win this year (2024).
 I then help other independents (people like you and me: teachers, doctors, businessmen, chefs, waiters...NOT career politicians) across the U.S. to raise money to run in 2026.
-It is possible that with sufficient funding independents can obtain a majority in Congress in 2026 AND we have not accepted a single $ of special interest money - we truly work for the American people AND we all agree to come home to our previous jobs after 2 terms (self-imposed term limits - current Congress has never been able to pass a term limit law for Congress).
-Even better, we go to Washington with solutions to the debt crisis, inflation (which will get much worse due to the debt crisis), no border, health care costs, a social security system that will have huge shortages in 8 years (due to Congress spending the SS monies), real wages that have been stagnant for 40 years, ...
+It is possible that with sufficient funding independents can obtain significantly more influence in Congress in 2026 AND we have not accepted a single $ of special interest money - we truly work for the American people AND we all agree to come home to our previous jobs after 2 terms (self-imposed term limits - current Congress has never been able to pass a term limit law for Congress).
+Even better, we go to Washington with solutions to the debt problem, inflation (which will get much worse due to the debt problem), no border, health care costs, a social security system that will have huge shortages in 8 years, real wages that have been stagnant for 40 years, ...

 To get on the November 2024 ballot, I need to obtain 500 signatures from voters in district 7, which I sent to the election officials in Austin, Texas.
 Please support my effort by going to the tab "I Need Your Help" and providing me your email address, phone number and name.
 I will contact you after May 28 to tell you where you can go (probably the local Starbucks, Bellaire Rec.
 Center or Evergreen park) to sign.
 Don't do this for me, do it for your children - we are leaving them with an awful situation.